The Jester & Pharley PhundTM

 See coverage of our literacy program funded by USC's Good Neighbors Campaign

-Welcome to the home of The Jester & Pharley Phund, a charitable 501(c)(3) organization dedicated to helping children with cancer and other serious illnesses with the inspiration of David Saltzman's award-winning The Jester Has Lost His Jingle.
+Welcome to home of The Jester & Pharley Phund, a charitable 501(c)(3) organization dedicated to helping children with cancer and other serious illnesses with the inspiration of David Saltzman's award-winning The Jester Has Lost His Jingle.

 David wrote and illustrated The Jester as his senior project at Yale University before his death from Hodgkin's disease in 1990.
 His desire was to give The Jester, with its upbeat and hopeful message, to children facing serious challenges.
 Today our promise to fulfill his wish remains our commitment.